Skip to content

 }// while

-canPass = false; // no other thread should pass
+peutPasser=false; // no other thread may pass

 is a critical section that must be protected by synchronization.
 Based on the previous example, we can write: